Diego Moreno (baseball): Generales de Durango

 On June 10, 2019, Moreno signed with the Generales de Durango of the Mexican League.
 Moreno made five appearances for Durango in 2019, pitching to a 3-0 record and a 5.68 ERA with 17 strikeouts in 25.1 innings pitched.
 Moreno did not play for the team in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 West Virginia Power

 On March 15, 2021, Moreno signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 He had pitched in Single-A with the Power in 2009 while in the Pirates organization.
 In 9 appearances with the Power, Moreno logged a 3.38 ERA with 15 strikeouts in 10.2 innings of work.

 Washington Nationals

 On July 4, 2021, Moreno signed a minor league contract with the Washington Nationals organization.

 Wild Health Genomes

 On March 15, 2022, Moreno signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.

 Generales de Durango (second stint)

 On June 9, 2022, Moreno signed with the Generales de Durango of the Mexican League.
+He made 17 appearances as a reliever, posting a 1–2 record with a 6.35 ERA in 17 innings of work.
+In 2023, Moreno went 2–1 with a 4.70 ERA in 10 relief appearances before he was released on May 15.

+=Caciques de Distrito

+In 2025, Moreno signed with the Caciques de Distrito of the Venezuelan Major League.